Nickurama/Snake/taskell.md

 ## To Do

-- Overlay split
-- Overlay gameplay
-- Overlay update gameplay values
-- Overlay gameover
-- Overlay highscores
 - SnakeController
 - GameManager
+- Overlay GameManager.score instead of passing snake
 - --- MILESTONE ---
 - Food respawn
 - SnakeAI